Actually Social Media doesn't sell Fire & Security Systems.

-Just putting up pictures of your products or cute cats won't get you sales.
+Just putting up pictures of your bellboxes, control panels and CCTV cameras won't get you sales.

-Treating each status update as a sales pitch won't work either, you need to be smarter to get Likes, Shares or Retweets.
+Treating each status update as a sales pitch won't work either.
+It will take some great content to get Likes, Shares or Retweets.

 Imagine you went to a breakfast networking meeting and interrupted all the conversations to launch into your pitch.
 How popular would you be?
 How many people would want to continue to talk to you?